AhmedIkram05/DevSync/README.md

 # DevSync

-DevSync is a development synchronization platform that integrates database management, GitHub integration, and task tracking into one unified system.
+DevSync is a development synchronisation platform that integrates database management, GitHub integration, and task tracking into one unified system.

 ## Overview

 DevSync streamlines collaboration by connecting your database, GitHub repositories, and local development environment.
-It is designed to make it easy for teams to manage tasks, track issues, and synchronize changes.
+It is designed to make it easy for teams to manage tasks, track issues, and synchronise changes.

 ## Features